 Depending on where you live in the US, geothermal power may also be a viable option for supplementing or even replacing your home’s current energy intake.
 This source of electricity is less well known but holds the potential for considerable expansion in the near future.

 As noted, geothermal home energy production is currently limited to areas where so-called “heat pockets” are readily accessible.
-Though other methods exist for taping into geothermal energy, there are some on-going concerns that this will lead to more frequent earthquakes.\

 Due to its limited availability at this time, geothermal energy tends to be pretty expensive to install.
 At the same time, there are not many government incentives to offset the cost of setting up its necessary hardware.
 However, prospective users still may check with their local regulators to see if their land could productively put geothermal power to use.